 Philip spent his long career in banking operations in rural New Hampshire and in Washington State.
 Just before he retired to his job as co-captain of Carina, he was a founding executive in two separate successful de novo community banks, a fun and rewarding denouement.
 He is a passionate foodie and chef and a warm and generous host, and has a soft spot in his heart for small children and boatyard cats, and a coin his pocket for the truly underprivileged.
 He has a sharp memory for the written word and a razor-edged editorial pen, which combined with a witty writing style brings balance to Carina's writing team.
 Publishing credits include works in: Good Old Boat, Ocean Navigator, Latitudes & Attitudes, Cruising Helmsman, Ocean Voyager, Cruising World, 40 Degrees North, Latitude 38, Blue Water Sailing and the SSCA Bulletin.

 Leslie is the scientist of the family.
 A microbiologist by training, she enjoys applying her love of biology and her talent for visual communications into our adventure.
 Her technical and management career beyond the bioresearch laboratory included such diverse positions as two stints as a corporate vice-president, biotechnical services manager, bioresearch technology consultant, bio-applications specialist and college instructor.
 She has written or co-authored scores of published works of all complexity from scientific papers to presentations to newsletters, brochures & press releases on subjects as diverse as bioseparations, amateur radio, human nutrition, cruising destinations, rigging & sail repair.
 Her tenacious research technique and attention to detail serves her well in her roles as navigator, parts procurer, fact-checker and webmistress.
-She holds a USCG 50 GT Near-Shore Master's License.
+She holds USCG 50 GT Near-Shore Master's and Able Seaman Unlimited licenses.